 A: It’s 120 days.
 The due date of your continuing activities SAR is 120 days from the date of your last SAR.
 So, that’s the maximum amount of time.
 You could certainly file it before then

-So, even if we were coming up on our preparing our SAR and the 120 day due date was coming up, if it was a big case or a critical case, oftentimes, we go in ourselves and look for more activity within our transaction systems and not even wait for the alerts to see what came up.
+So, even if we were coming up on our preparing our SAR and the 120-day due date was coming up, if it was a big case or a critical case, oftentimes, we go in ourselves and look for more activity within our transaction systems and not even wait for the alerts to see what came up.
 And stick anything in there that we could enter that current SAR.

-Q: I agree that we are filing a SAR for the benefit of law enforcement; however, regulating bodies frequently recommend that we add verbiage that clutter the SAR.
+Q: I agree that we are filing a SAR for the benefit of law enforcement; however, regulating bodies frequently recommend that we add verbiage that clutters the SAR.
 Ultimately, they do not regulate us, so I think that is where the case report is helpful.
 Would you agree?

 A: Yes.
 I feel your pain there.
 That is a long-standing dilemma, and so I personally took a hard stance on what I was providing in my SARs.

 Once the attachment feature came out, I had far fewer issues because prior to the attachment feature our regulator wanted every single transaction crammed into that narrative.
 I could show them conversations that I had had with law enforcement about how they do not want this.
-But it was a longstanding agree to disagree kind of thing.
+But it was a longstanding agree-to-disagree kind of thing.